edensheffer/eden_resume/docs/index.md

 ### Data Science Society

-- Defined terms within court data to gain understanding for wrangling.
+- Defined terms within web scraped court data to gain understanding for wrangling.
 - Narrowed the scope of what questions the data could answer.
+Focused on what variables caused high contention.

 ## Service and Work History